wilkru-7/M7011E/readme.md

  - `docker build -t producer .`
  - `docker build -t hemsida .`

-## 2. Deploy the application by running the following command in the temp folder.
+## 2. Deploy the application by running the following command in the deployment folder.
  - `docker-compose up`

 # Steps do update services